course

 ELEVATION

-The 100km course has a total ascent of 414m and has a maximum elevation of 54m.
-The 70km has a total ascent of 177m and has a maximum elevation of 22m.
-The 50km a total ascent of 124m and has a maximum elevation of 212m.
-The 30km has a total ascent of 64m and has a maximum elevation of 22m.
+The 100km course has a total ascent of 364m.
+The 70km has a total ascent of 261m.
+The 50km a total ascent of 182m.
+The 30km has a total ascent of 64m.
+There are no stairs across the route.
+This is a fast but challenging course.

 START LINES